Dogwalker-kryt/Drive-Manager-for-Linux/README.md

 ---

 ## Roadmap

-- [x] Encryption/decryption support
-- [x] Partition/health checks
+_What will be in future_
-- [x] Experimental GUI/TUI modes
+- [ ] Experimental GUI/TUI modes
 - [ ] Forensics and better diskspace visualization
-- [ ] Polishing dry run mode, CLI flags, refactoring
+- [x] Polishing dry run mode, CLI flags, refactoring

 ---